"What is the best IRA rate out there?" is a question I hear frequently.

 So, before you search for the best IRA rate, remember that the term IRA is just a title that describes the tax treatment that applies to the investments inside of that IRA.

 To determine the best IRA rate, first, you have to decide how much investment risk you are comfortable taking.
+Most investment choices that have the potential to pay a higher rate of return over the long run offer less stability over the short term.

 Once you've chosen the investments you think you want your IRA to hold you can then look at the performance history of those investments, which would only be called a "rate" if it was an interest paying investment like a CD, fixed annuity, or bond.